utopia-rise/fmod-gdextension/README.md

 1. Clone the repository.
 2. [Download the FMOD Studio API](https://www.fmod.com/download) (You need to create an account) and install it on your system.
 3. Copy the contents of the api directory of the FMOD API into the repository's api directory.
 On Windows this is (usually) found at `C:/Program Files (x86)/FMOD SoundSystem/FMOD Studio API Windows/api`
 4. Clone the latest version of Godot from the [master branch](https://github.com/godotengine/godot).
-At the time of writing this was Godot 3.1 beta.
+At the time of writing this is Godot 3.1 beta.
 5. `cd` into the source directory and create a new directory named `fmod` inside modules folder `godot/modules/fmod`
 6. Copy the contents of the Godot FMOD repository (with the FMOD API now included) into this directory.
 7. Recompile the engine.
 For more information on compiling the engine, refer to the [Godot documentation](https://docs.godotengine.org/en/latest/development/compiling/index.html).